vighneshiyer/publications/papers/thesis/thesis.typ

   - How does Apple do their co-design today?
 It is iterative over many generations of silicon.
 On-device tracing and trace-based simulation.
 Software optimizations done after the fact.
   - Basically, the iteration loop is still very slow!
 True optimization of the end-to-end application with the microarchitecture is not possible, even with emulation machines.

+- Moore's law was not in principle just about integrated circuit scaling or cost, but rather about scaling and cost of an entire system, and those continue to scale!
+Bandwidth, board and package level integration, io Integration, memory integration, radio integration, more advanced cooling like in nvl72, scaling itself has not ended, specialiation is less valuable than thought, workload specialization of general purpose cores to enable software development productivity is the real key

 - https://dl.acm.org/doi/pdf/10.1145/3649329.3663515
   - Invited: The Magnificent Seven Challenges and Opportunities in Domain-Specific Accelerator Design for Autonomous Systems